Vannevelj/SharpSource/docs/SS024-ExceptionThrownFromStaticConstructor.md

 ---

-An exception is thrown from a `static` constructor
+An exception is thrown from a `static` constructor.
+This does not trigger for `NotImplementedException` and `NotSupportedException`.

 ---